 Songa Offshore considers the tribunal's interim final award determinative of DSME's claims in respect of the rigs (and in respect of any similar claims that DSME might assert in respect of the Songa Encourage, the third Cat D rig, and the Songa Enabler, the fourth Cat D rig) with an outcome that no payment will be due by Songa Offshore to DSME.
-On September 21, 2017, Songa Offshore announced that it has been served with an application to the English Court where DSME is seeking permission to appeal the arbitration award.
+On September 21, 2017, Songa Offshore announced that it had been served with an application to the English court where DSME is seeking permission to appeal the arbitration award.
+Songa Offshore considers that DSME's application was made out of time and has issued a strike out application to the English court.

 Songa Offshore will seek to recover its legal costs of the arbitration process from DSME.
-Songa Offshore is also evaluating whether to pursue its counterclaim against DSME in respect of the Songa Equinox and Songa Endurance for the aggregate amount of USD 65.8 million, as well as the counterclaims in respect to the Songa Encourage and the Songa Enabler that potentially will be approximately in the same amount.
+Songa Offshore is also evaluating whether to pursue its counterclaim against DSME in respect of Songa Equinox and Songa Endurance for the aggregate amount of USD 65.8 million, as well as the counterclaims for Songa Encourage and Songa Enabler that potentially will be approximately in the same amount.